Noroff-FEU-Assignments/project-exam-2-Cathrinesj/README.md

 ## My work

 Most of the features and design are implemented as planned.
+Focus in design and coding has been on mobile, as this would be the most likely way the user will interact with the app.
 There are still some bugs even though is is live, as I ran out of time for really proper testing.
 Please do not hesitate to let me know if you find something.

 Known issues:
 Update post form and Update profileform: